 - Shower shelf greenery: A small fern or trailing pothos near the shower looks dreamy.

 - No natural light?
-Use a high-quality faux plant—no one will know.
+Use a high-quality faux plant and no one will know.

 12. Curate Art With Warm, Calm Vibes

-Spa bathrooms aren’t blank; they’re intentional.
-Choose art that whispers, not shouts—soft landscapes, monochrome photography, or abstract neutrals.
+Spa bathrooms aren't blank, they're intentional.
+Choose art that whispers rather than shouts: soft landscapes, monochrome photography, or abstract neutrals.

 Try This